POET-Simulator/POET/README.md

 Returns the scaled/transformed data frame.
 The default implementation uses no scaling or transformations.

-- `postprocess(df)` [*function*]:
-Returns the rescaled/backtransformed data frame.
+- `postprocess(df)` [*function*]: Returns the rescaled/backtransformed data frame.
 The combination of preprocess() and postprocess() is expected to be idempotent.
 The default implementation uses no scaling or transformations.

+- `assign_clusters(df)` [*function*]: Must return a vector of length `nrow(predictions)` that contains cluster labels as 0/1.
+According to these labels, two separate models will be used for inference and training.
+Cluster assignemnts can e.g. be done for the reactive and non reactive parts of the field.

+- `model_reactive_file_path` [*string*]: Path to the Keras model file with which the AI surrogate model for the reactive cluster is initialized.
+If ommitted, the models for both clusters will be initialized from `model_file_path`

 ```sh
 cd <installation_dir>/bin